-After a cross-linking procedure, your eyesight will be blurry at first.
+After an epi-off cross-linking procedure, your eyesight will be blurry for weeks to months.
+With epi-on, you vision is typically back to baseline within a day.
 You may notice changes in your vision as your cornea heals.
 You may be more sensitive to light and have poorer vision for about 1-3 months after the surgery.

 The goal of corneal cross-linking is to slow your disease and prevent future vision problems, but in some cases, your eyesight may get better over time.

 Once you’ve had corneal cross-linking, you might need new glasses or contacts.

 Like most surgeries, epi-off corneal cross-linking can sometimes cause problems, such as:

 - An eye infection

 - Eye pain or swelling